Table of Contents

 Things to keep in mind about iron deficiency and thyroid function

-When TSH is high, it means that the thyroid hormones are low, and when TSH is low, it means thyroid hormone levels are high.
+When TSH levels are high, it indicates low thyroid hormone levels, and when TSH levels are low, it indicates high thyroid hormone levels.

 What is ferritin and how does it affect thyroid function?

-Ferritin is a protein that binds with iron and serves as the primary form of iron storage by the body.
-The body maintains its iron levels by drawing on the iron stores until they are completely used up.
-After the iron stores are depleted, iron can no longer be maintained at its normal levels and will start depleting.
-The affected person will eventually develop anemia.
+Ferritin is a protein that binds with iron and acts as the body’s primary form of iron storage.
+The body regulates its iron levels by utilizing these stores until they are exhausted.
+Once the iron stores are depleted, normal iron levels cannot be maintained, leading to anemia.

-On the other hand, ferritin levels may deplete before iron levels fall: low ferritin levels are a sign that an intervention is needed to prevent anemia.
+On the contrary, ferritin levels may decrease before iron levels decline, indicating that intervention is necessary to prevent anemia.

 The link between low ferritin and thyroid function